Bethlehem Sparrows Point Shipyard

-Maryland Steel, in Sparrows Point, Maryland, US, was founded in 1887.
-It was acquired by Bethlehem Shipbuilding Corporation in 1916 and renamed as the Bethlehem Sparrows Point Shipyard.
-The shipyard was sold in 1997 to Baltimore Marine Industries Inc..
-In 2012, it was owned by Barletta Industries, which had converted it to the Sparrows Point Shipyard and Industrial Complex.
-As of 2021, it is owned by Sparrows Point Terminal, LLC and has been renamed Tradepoint Atlantic.
+The Bethlehem Sparrows Point Shipyard was a shipyard founded as Maryland Steel in Sparrows Point, Maryland, US, in 1887 and still in operation in the 2020s under new ownership and a new name.
+It was first acquired by Bethlehem Shipbuilding Corporation in 1916 and renamed the Bethlehem Sparrows Point Shipyard.
+It was sold in 1997 to Baltimore Marine Industries Inc. In 2012, it was owned by Barletta Industries, which had converted it to the Sparrows Point Shipyard and Industrial Complex.
+As of 2021, it is owned by Sparrows Point Terminal, LLC, and has been renamed Tradepoint Atlantic.

 History

-Maryland Steel built tugs, coastal passengers, dredges, cargo ships and a few destroyers.
-Following the purchase by Bethlehem, it serviced and repaired ships and manufactured industrial products.
+Maryland Steel built tugs, coastal passengers, dredges, cargo ships, and a few destroyers.
+Following its purchase by Bethlehem Steel, it serviced and repaired ships and manufactured industrial products.
 One famous vessel built in this early period was the Ancon, launched as Shawmut, which, in 1914, was the first ship to transit the Panama Canal.

 Facilities at the yard included a graving dock, a floating drydock and two full-service outfitting piers which together provided nearly 3,000 feet of berthing space.